SammyDartnall10/alt_work/README.md

 <h3>UX testing (look and feel)</h3>
 For this project, testing was carried out manually, both in the browser and with Google developer tools to test different screen sizes.

-<h3>Look and feel</h3>
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 <h3>Code Validity</h3>
 HTML was validated using the Markup Validation Service provided by The World Wide Web Consortium (W3C): https://validator.w3.org/